PicnicSupermarket/error-prone-support/README.md

 # Error Prone Support

-Error Prone Support is a Picnic-opinionated extension of Google's [Error Prone][error-prone-orig-repo].
-It aims to improve code quality, focussing on maintainability, consistency and avoidance of common gotchas.
+Error Prone Support is a [Picnic][picnic-blog]-opinionated extension of Google's [Error Prone][error-prone-orig-repo].
+It aims to improve code quality, focussing on maintainability, consistency and avoidance of common pitfalls.

 > Error Prone is a static analysis tool for Java that catches common
 > programming mistakes at compile-time.